aimms/how-to/Articles/126/126-TSP-Lazy-Constraints.rst

 .. note::

-	This article was originally posted to the AIMMS Tech Blog on May 26, 2015 by Marcel Hunting.
+	This article was originally posted to the AIMMS Tech Blog.

 The famous **travelling salesman problem** (TSP) deals with the following problem: given a list of cities and the distances between each pair of cities, a salesman has to find the shortest possible route to visit each city exactly once while returning to the origin city.
 One way to formulate the TSP is as follows: